nuts-foundation/nuts-workshops/mini-manuals/5-authz-credentials.md

 This manual describes how to add and revoke authorization credentials.
 Authorization credentials are verifiable credentials that tell the subject where and which resources can be viewed (or changed).
-The credentials are issued by the custodian, the care organization that is responsible for the data that is to be shared.
+The credentials are issued by the custodian, the care organization that holds the data.
 The credentials are issued to the actor, the care organization which users have a demand for patient data.

-Authorization credentials have a `purposeOfUse` which scope the credential to a specific (part of a) Bolt.
+Authorization credentials have a `purposeOfUse` which scopes the credential to a specific (part of a) Bolt.
 The [Nuts authorization credential RFC](https://nuts-foundation.gitbook.io/drafts/rfc/rfc014-authorization-credential) explains the details of the credential.
 For this manual we'll create two different authorization credentials.
 The eOverdracht bolt requires similar credentials.